 Paul Barker is an Assistant Bishop in the Diocese of Melbourne.
 He worked in South and South-East Asia for seven years as visiting lecturer in Old Testament, Biblical Theology and Homiletics, and as the regional coordinator for Langham Preaching and Langham Scholars.

-Roslyn Schnerring is a certified practicing accountant (CPA).
+Roslyn Schnerring is a certified practising accountant (CPA).
 She currently works for a local accounting firm where she specialises in personal financial planning advice.
 Prior to this she worked in corporate reporting, treasury management and auditing.
 Roslyn is married to Dirk.
 They have three children and have attended St Alfred’s Anglican Church in Blackburn North, Victoria, since 1991.

-Paul Douglas is a GP at the Suncoast Christian Health Centre on the Sunshine Coast.
+Paul Douglas is a GP at MyLocalDoc Buderim on the Sunshine Coast.
 After graduating from Moore Theological College, Paul and his wife Helen served for six years in the interior of China.
 Paul worked as a doctor and together they trained and discipled local believers.
 They saw the importance of literature to a rapidly growing church and since returning to Australia continue to sponsor Christian publishing in China.
-Together with their five vibrant young children they attend the Goodlife Baptist Church.
+Together with their five children they attend Maroochydore Presbyterian Church.

 Chris Porter is a theologian and pastor.
 He was ordained as a priest in the Anglican Church and is currently a post-doctoral research fellow at Trinity College, University of Divinity, Melbourne.
 Chris trained in psychology at ANU and brings social science to the consideration of the biblical text and Christian identity.
 Chris and his wife Gillian have a long-term interest in education and mission in the majority world.